5jt/dyalog-cookbook/manuscript/02-Structure.md

 AAAAAACDEEEEIIIINOOOOOOUUUUY
 ~~~

 That amounts to five functions.
 Two of them are specific to the application: `TxtToCsv` and `CountLetters`.
-The other three – `toUppercase`, `join` and `map` are utilities, of general use.
+The other three --– `toUppercase`, `join` and `map` --- are utilities of general use.

 Note that we have some functions that start with lowercase characters while others start with uppercase characters.
 In a larger application you might want to be able to tell data from calls to functions and operators by introducing consistent naming conventions.
-Which one you settle for is less important then choosing something consistent.
-And remmeber to put it into a document any programmer joining the team can read.
+Which one you settle for is less important than choosing something consistent.
+And remember to put it into a document any programmer joining the team can read.

 `toUppercase` uses the fast case-folding I-beam introduced in Dyalog 15.0 (also available in 14.0 & 14.1 from revision 27141 onwards).